-How to Establish TightVNC Connection Over SSH tunnel in Ubuntu 22.04
+How to Set Up a Secure TightVNC Connection Over SSH Tunnel on Ubuntu 22.04

 We recently covered the process of installing and configuring a TightVNC server on Ubuntu 20.04.
 In addition to this, the process of setting up a secure SSH tunnel for a TightVNC connection will now be described.
 This is because VNC itself is not secure.
 Using an SSH tunnel corrects the situation.